 Effective for the 2014-15 school year, the district implemented provisions of GASB Statement No. 68 Accounting and Financial Reporting for Pensions.
-As a result, the Schedule of Long-Term Liabilities now includes the district's proportionate share of the net pension liability for the cost-sharing, multiple-employer plans in which the district participates.
+As a result, the Schedule of Long-Term Liabilities now includes the district's proportionate share of the net pension liability for the cost-sharing, multiple-employer plans in which the district participates even though the district has no liability for its payment nor latitude in the requirement to participate nor administrative ability to effect membership, rates or actuarial assumptions.